 While these spin-off games aren’t the best games in the respective genre, I love playing them because they have amazing stories.

-It’s a bit sad to see that these games won’t have another sequel after Pokémon Super Mystery Dungeon since GameFreak doesn’t have any ideas to where the series should go next.
+It’s a bit sad to see that these games won’t have another sequel after Pokémon Super Mystery Dungeon since GameFreak doesn’t have any ideas about where the series should go next.

 Also, I have another story to tell about this game.
 One time, I ordered Pokémon Mystery Dungeon – Explorers Of the Sky from a trusted online website.
 They deliver it and I put it in my collection.
 I already owned Pokémon Mystery Dungeon – Explorers of Darkness.
 When I was actually cataloging my collection 2 years later, I actually discovered that they put the wrong copy inside the Explorers of the Sky box.
 So, I re-order the game from that website; guess what happens.
 They deliver the correct box but the wrong game again >.<